sustrik/libdill/man/pfx_detach.md

 # DESCRIPTION

-PFX  is a message-based protocol to send binary messages prefixed by 8-byte size in network byte order.
-The protocol has no initial handshake.
-Terminal handshake is accomplished by each peer sending eight 0xFF bytes.
+PFX  is a message-based protocol to send binary messages prefixed by8-byte size in network byte order.
+The protocol has no initialhandshake.
+Terminal handshake is accomplished by each peer sending eight0xFF bytes.

-This function does the terminal handshake and returns underlying socket to the user.
+This function does the terminal handshake and returns underlyingsocket to the user.
 The socket is closed even in the case of error.

 **s**: Handle of the PFX socket.